CalColistra/My-Programming-Progress/README.md

 # Programming-Progress
-Repository consisting most of my coding files.
-Has files from when I had just started learning to code to present day.
+Repository consisting of a majority of my work as a programming.
+Some programs I wrote when first learning to code and others are much more recent.